 - they had a parent who listened to them

 A recent study from Yale University¹ looked at 63,000 children aged 6 to 17 years with a history of Adverse Family Experiences (a subset of ACEs).
 The survey found that in this group of children, the ones who flourished in life tended to work outside the home, work as volunteers and/or participate in extracurricular activities.
 The author of the study, Dr Kwong, said: “Positive social connections appear to help youth define individual identities, provide them with a sense of belonging and attachment, and offer important opportunities to learn healthy adaptive responses to adverse experiences”.

 Although we obviously have to be careful to make conclusions from a study focusing on children who have had a tough time with their families, it still comes back to the importance of belonging and having meaningful relationships with other people.

-So in the busy world we are living in, it is vital that we as practitioners remind and encourage parents to take an active role in raising thriving and resilient children:
+So in the busy world we are living in, it is vital that we as practitioners remind and encourage parents to take an active role in building resilience in children:

 - By loving their children unconditionally and prioritising time and connection with them.

 - By finding opportunities for one-on-one with each child, paying full attention, listening and having eye contact.